-I am a forty-six-year-old bald man with an incredible and tolerant wife and four adorable, if often punk-ish, kids (three girls and one boy).
-We all enjoy watching the Kim Possible show and/or playing the PS2 "What's the Switch" video game despite the fact that we haven’t had television for over a decade.
+I am a fifty-year-old bald man with an incredible and tolerant wife and four adorable, if often punk-ish, kids (three girls and one boy).
+We all enjoy watching the Kim Possible show and/or playing the PS2 "What's the Switch" video game despite the fact that we haven’t had television prior to the millennium.

 Most of the stuff I enjoy reading would not suggest an affinity for a “kid’s” cartoon show.
-For the most part, the works of James Joyce, Samuel Beckett (whom I snagged my pen name from), Salman Rushdie, William Gaddis, David Lynch, Soren Kierkegaard, James Baldwin, and Friedrich Nietzsche would not easily be adapted into cartoons.
+For the most part, the works of James Joyce, Samuel Beckett (whom I snagged my pen name from), Salman Rushdie, William Gaddis, Angela Cater, David Lynch, Soren Kierkegaard, James Baldwin, and Friedrich Nietzsche would not easily be adapted into children's programming.
 However, I think this helps explain why I like KP.
 Most everything else I “enjoy” is pretty depressing, so I need a Technicolor outlet to express my hidden desire for happy endings.
 This is evident in my fanfiction reading habits.
 Although I have read Burrough's Naked Lunch, JG Ballard's Crash, and some of the Marquis De Sade's works without qualm, I get inexplicably queasy if I read a KP fanfic that ends unhappily or involves the break-up of K/R.

 So why do I like the show?

-The characters are charming and compelling, the dialog’s quirky, and the plots are sufficiently hilarious.
+The characters are charming and compelling, the dialogue’s quirky, and the plots are sufficiently hilarious.